-During a five week period in February and March 2020 an online survey was conducted inviting both staff and members of the public to share their views on the top five priorities for the modernisation of our hospitals.
-Respondents were asked to rank their top five from a list of 18 priorities.
+During a five week period in February and March 2020 an online survey was conducted inviting both staff and members of the public to share their views on the top five priorities

 A total of 937 people took part in the public survey, and a total of 693 members of staff took part in the staff survey.
 Analysis of the responses generated a number of themes which were used to inform the planning of the listening phase.